AnyFetch/developers.anyfetch.com/guides/tutorials/oauth.md

 ---

 AnyFetch implements OAuth2 flow.
-OAuth lets you request token on behalf of a user, and use the associated AnyFetch account according to the `scopes` you required (reading documents, writing documents...)
+OAuth lets you request tokens on behalf of a user, and use the associated AnyFetch account according to the `scopes` you required (reading documents, writing documents...)

 ## Concepts
 The OAuth flow is not handled from the usual `https://api.anyfetch.com` host, but from `https://manager.anyfetch.com`.